michaeltang235/eeg-fmri-time-series/code/readme.txt

-This folder contains scripts written in MATLAB for analyzing EEG-fMRI data across all subjects in database all at once.
+This folder contains scripts written in MATLAB for analyzing EEG-fMRI data across all subjects in the database.